What is a Sommelier?

 The wine trade is poorly served by academia.
 You can get a degree in hotel management and winemaking.
 However, those are just two jobs in a vast multi-billion dollar industry.
 Because there are limited opportunities at traditional schools, sommelier certification has become the gold standard in the wine world.

 Back in the ’80s, certification was solely for restaurant work.
 That is far from true now.
 The jobs that require a sommelier certification have exploded.
-More often than not, jobs require a sommelier certification, not a college degree.
+Often, jobs require a sommelier certification, not a college degree.

 For a list of potential uses for a sommelier certification, you can check out our list of wine jobs.